cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 Again, one can load a compiler without an MPI library to get the non-MPI version of foo, or a compiler and MPI library to get the MPI version.
 The dummy intelmpi modulefile is used to allow one to indicate that the Intel MPI library is desired.
-The automatic module handling can again allow the switch functionality work properly, as in
+The automated module handling mode can again allow the switch functionality work properly, as in

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/homebrewed/modules4/foo-switch.out